pythonpaul/Python-Webscraper/README.md

 # Python-Web-Text-Scraper
 A Python application that retrives clean text data from websites.

-Requires requests, and beautiful soup 4
+Requires requests, and beautiful soup 4 which you can install with pip by running the following commands

+pip install requests
+pip install bs4

 Requests Documentation:
 https://requests.readthedocs.io/en/master/